4 ways to invest a lump sum of money

 Your retirement might be decades away, but it’s never too early to start investing.
 You could spend two or even three decades in retirement, so the more you can contribute to your pension now, the better.
 Investing early on will let you harness the full power of compounding – when you earn returns on the money you invest as well as on the returns themselves.

 As the chart below shows, compounding can be particularly powerful over long periods.
-In our hypothetical example, a lump sum investment of £10,000 grows to £16,289 after 10 years, assuming annual returns of 5%.
-Over 20 years, the investment increases to £26,533, and after 40 years its value balloons to £70,400.
+In our hypothetical example, a lump sum investment of £10,000 grows to more than £16,000 after 10 years, assuming annual returns of 5% after fees.
+Over 20 years, the investment increases to around £26,000 and after 40 years its value balloons to £70,000.

 It pays to start early

 Notes: This hypothetical scenario is for illustrative purposes only and doesn’t represent a particular investment or its expected returns.
-It assumes annual returns of 5%.
-Balances reflect the value at the end of each period.
-The chart doesn’t account for taxes and management or platform fees.
+It assumes annual returns of 5% after fees.

 Investment risk information